 Community-led design, which is increasingly deployed as a means of ensuring that new buildings and other products reflect the needs, creativity and aspirations of the people who will use them;

-Creative networks, which take many forms: here we explore the value-creation that arises between relatively formal communities of this kind and the growing highly informal networks of individual creative citizens, many built around online communications platforms.
+Creative networks, which take many forms: here we explored the value-creation that arises between relatively formal communities of this kind and the growing highly informal networks of individual creative citizens, many built around online communications platforms.

-Our aim in studying these cases is to generate data and insight about each case, but also to answer the more general questions set out above: what is the value of their work, to these citizens as individuals, to their communities and to wider civic goals?
+Our aim in studying these cases was to generate data and insight about each case, but also to answer the more general questions set out above: what is the value of their work, to these citizens as individuals, to their communities and to wider civic goals?

-Our research will produce:
+Our research hoped to produce:

 - improved data on the value, scale and potential of UK hyperlocal publishers and how they interact with traditional media; plus, working with our partner Talk About Local, sharp insights into the conditions likeliest to support the development of successful hyperlocals and the tools needed to achieve this;